sbu-test-lab/ocov4j/README.md

 ### Why does inherited code matter?
 The classic code coverage regard the execution of each class code separately and in isolation, and do not consider the inherited parts of the parent/ancestor classes.
 Therefore, problems related to how the class under test interacts with the states and behaviors of the inherited classes are excluded from the scope of these criteria.

 To explain this issue more precisely, consider the following example containing two classes List and ClearableList.
-The former models a simple list backed by an array, and the latter models a simple list with an extra method, named clear, for deleting all elements of the list at once.
-ClearableList inherits the class List and adds the clear method to clear the list. **We have seeded a bug** into **ClearableList** by commenting the line number 7 of the class ClearableList.
+The former models a simple list backed by an array, and the latter models a simple list with an extra method, named clear, for deleting all elements of the list at once. `ClearableList` inherits the class `List` and adds the `clear` method to clear the list.

+**NOTE: Bug Seeding**, we have seeded a bug into `ClearableList` by commenting the line number `7` of the class `ClearableList`.
 ```java
 01    class List {
 02      int maxSize;